 Complete Ship Journey, Negev Desert Rock Art

 Fig.4 illustrates the soul’s voyage aftermath of a ship sailing in the upper and lower world.
 The journey essentially follows the sun’s complete path through the lower and upper world.
-The journey begins at sunrise showing a ship (symbol 1) carrying the souls (these are the sticks attached to the ship).
-The ship’s thick outlines indicate its vigorous strength as the journey commences rising to the upper world.
+The journey begins at sunrise showing a ship (symbol 1) crossing the underworld and earth threshold carrying the souls (these are the sticks attached to the ship).
+The ship’s thick outlines indicate its vigorous strength as the journey commences showing its rising path to the upper world.
 It continues (symbol 2 turned upsidedown) in the upper world along the sun path (symbol 3 the cross) the place of resurrection and soul rest.

 The ship disembarks its soul cargo and returns empty to the lower world, with the sun at its head (symbol 4).
-It is filled again with souls waiting, at sunset at the bottom, for a renewed journey (symbol 5).
-The ship continues its course through the underworld, crossing the gray line, a natural rock crack extending across that symbolically separates the living and the dead worlds.
+Then it filled again with souls waiting, at sunset at the bottom as it crosses to the underworld, for a renewed journey (symbol 5).
+The journey continues its course through the underworld, under the gray line, a natural rock crack extending across that symbolically separates the living and the dead worlds.
 Its course passes the two dots (symbol 7), a known symbol for the twin stars, considered the underworld gate guardians standing at the entrance to the heavenly river, the Milky Way, that leads the souls to the afterlife.

-Man’s imagination has no boundary and when reality exhaust a situation that extends beyond the real world borders the brain taps its resources and provides a perfect solution for the unknown.
+Man’s imagination has no boundary and when reality exhaust a situation beyond the real world borders the brain taps its resources and provides a perfect solution for the unknown.
 Such is the travel through the unchartered underworld that the souls navigate to reach their final destination.
-In ancient thought, the earth was surrounded, on all sides, by water up in the skies and down in the underworld located deep below the earth.
-Crossing such a realm of water and air requires help from the waterbird, boats, and fish. symbols that recur frequently in the afterlife journey scenes.

 What happens after death was a major dilemma now and of course in ancient times.
-No one came back, yet, from death to tell us about this mystery.
-The unknown creates a fertile ground for imaginative scenarios such that no one can disprove and therefore it flourishes.
+To my knowledge, no one came back, yet, from death to tell us about this mystery.
+Such mystery creates a fertile ground for imaginative scenarios such that no one can disprove and therefore they flourish.
 The mind has no boundaries and when it reaches the borders of far and unexplored scenarios, it creates a narrative with an accurate map for the afterlife journey as if entrenched in its memories cells.
 No living mind visited the mysterious unexplored underworld, as described by ancient myths and pictures in every culture.
 But, imagination expanded the earthly boundaries and provided many solutions for this last journey.

 Ballard, C. 2003 The ship as a symbol in the prehistory